dob71/x2sw_packager/README.md

 * Cloning
 ```
+- Make sure you have a github account, SSH setup, keys etc.
+  You should be able to clone using git protocol (i.e. from
+  git@github.com:... remotes) or you'll need to change origin urls for
+  slic3r and x2swn submodules to HTTPS ones
 - After runing "git clone" do "git submodule init" and "git submodule update"
   to populate submodule folders
 ```